gem/oq-engine/doc/manual/oq-manual.rst

 Consequence Models
 ^^^^^^^^^^^^^^^^^^
 Starting from OpenQuake engine17, the
-Scenario Damage calculator also accepts consequencemodels in addition to fragilitymodels, in order to estimate consequences based on the calculated damage distribution.
+Scenario Damage calculator also accepts consequence models in addition to fragility models, in order to estimate consequences based on the calculated damage distribution.
 The user may provide one *Consequence Model* file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for